ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   For source data on a regular grid, uses :obj:`~iris.analysis.AreaWeighted`.
   For source data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyAreaWeighted`.
-  Source data on an unstructured grid is not supported, yet.
+  Source data on an unstructured grid is not supported.

 .. _generic regridding schemes: